Arushisingh23/MySQL-based-quality-assurance-system-/sql-validation-framework/sql-validation-framework/README.md

 - **Financial reconciliation** — cross-checking invoice totals against computed line item sums
 - **Index strategy** — covering indexes for FK columns, filter columns, and composite patterns
 - **EXPLAIN plan reading** — verifying no full table scans on large joins

----

-## Relevance to Enterprise Archiving

-In legacy system decommissioning (e.g. SAP ERP archiving), this type of validation framework is applied before migrating data into archive databases to ensure:

-1. No business-critical records are lost during the archive extraction
-2. All relationships between header and detail tables are preserved
-3. Financial figures in the archive match the source system exactly
-4. Queries against the archive perform within acceptable SLA limits

----